 Yes, even though you consider yourself a full time boondocker, but you still want to enjoy the national parks, the National Parks Pass will reduce your overall costs throughout the year.

 No, because you’re a full time boondocker and you’re already paying more than your fair share of taxes to Uncle Sam.
-You’re already at professional at finding RV dump stations and potable water, and you have no desire to camp in crowded campgrounds.
+You’re already at professional at finding RV dump stations and potable water, and you have no desire to visit crowded places.